 • Overstimulation

-For now, it is advisable to apply HiFu at reasonable intervals, taking into account the individual characteristics of the skin and its capacity for regeneration.
+For now, it is advisable to apply HIFU at reasonable intervals, taking into account the individual characteristics of the skin and its capacity for regeneration.

 Safety

-Machines and professionalism
+HIFU machines and professionalism

 en_USEnglish